Cleveland Workers' Compensation Attorney

 In addition to payment of medical bills, workers’ comp benefits should also help you recover lost income.
 Wage loss compensation is meant to reimburse you for any lost wages resulting from your workplace injury.
 Disability benefits may also be available, including permanent partial disability (PPD), permanent total disability (PTD), temporary total disability (TTD), and social security disability claims.
 In cases of work-related wrongful death, survivor benefits (also known as death benefits) may be awarded to a family member of the deceased.

-How Long Do I Have to File a Workers’ Compensation Claim in Ohio?
+How Long Do I Have to File A Workers’ Compensation Claim?

 Under Ohio law, an injured worker must file a workers’ comp claim within one year from the date of the injury.
 This statute of limitations also applies to any family member wishing to file for death benefits after the loss of their loved one from a workplace accident.

-At Joseph Law Group, our skilled Cleveland workers’ compensation attorneys can help make sure everything is filed properly and within the correct time frame to ensure your workers’ compensation claim is not thrown out.
+Our skilled Cleveland workers’ comp lawyers can help make sure everything is filed properly and within the correct time frame to ensure your workers’ compensation claim is not thrown out.

 Why Do I Need a Workers’ Compensation Lawyer?